-You, your nominated and authorised representatives, or your healthcare providers (with your instruction) can add an advance care planning document to your My Health Record.
+You, your nominated and authorised representatives, or your healthcare providers (with your instruction) can add an advance care planning document to your record.
 Only your healthcare provider can upload a goals of care document with your instruction.

-If you change your advance care planning document, you will need to add a new version to your My Health Record.
+If you change your advance care planning document, you will need to add a new version to your record.

 What are the benefits of advance care planning?